The KZ AS10 was sent free of charge by Lillian the co-founder of Linsoul. I’ll try my best to give an impartial opinion about the gear*.

 “Kickstart my heart – Mötley Crüe” has some heavy drumming performed by Tommy Lee, I was actually surprised by the impact and dynamics of the new KZ balanced armature, it’s on par with most dynamic drivers in this budget area.

-In the beginning of “Laura Pausini – Io canto” the bass and mids can easily become a muddy mess if it there’s too much emphasis on the lows, not the case with this IEM.
+In the beginning of “Laura Pausini – Io canto” the bass and mids can easily become a muddy mess if it there’s too much emphasis on the lows, not the case with this in-ear.

 I really enjoyed the low notes, do keep in mind I’m no bass head and the AS10 is using a balanced armature, it’s a good one but it’s still probably far away from the sound bass heads enjoy.